sunfounder/raphael-kit/docs/source/python/blynk/blynk_temp.rst

+.. _blynk_temp_py:

 Temperature Recorder
 ====================

 In this project, you can see the current temperature and the temperature change line graph from Blynk.

-.. note:: Before starting this project, we recommend that you complete :ref:`bk_start`.
+.. note:: Before starting this project, we recommend that you complete :ref:`bk_start_py`.
 The following will give you a clear understanding of Blynk.

 **Required Components**